invokemedia/wordpress-starter/README.md

 **Note**: Be sure to put different details in `wp-tests-config.php` as it will write to that database as part of the testing.
 You _can_ use the same database for testing, but it adds new tables with a prefix of `wptests_` to the database.

+#### Important Note For Docker

+If you are using docker in any fashion, you will need to set the `wp-config.php` `DB_HOST` to `dockerhost`.

 #### Apache Note

 Be sure to [update the apache .htaccess file](/.htaccess#L9-L10) with your domain to the requests to WordPress are rewritten correctly.

 #### Nginx Note

-You will need to add the `nginx-wp.conf` block of code to your sites virtual host file.
-You will need to [update the nginx-wp.conf file](/nginx-wp.conf#L2) with your domain before using it properly.
+You will need to add the `conf/nginx/nginx-site.conf` block of code to your sites virtual host file.

 ## Included Packages